 Mission is what God is all about.
 God is on a mission to restore all that is wrong with the world.
 This mission centres on Jesus, who God sent into the world to rescue us from the consequences we all face for rejecting and rebelling against God.
 What Jesus has done for us is incredibly good news, and we have the privilege and responsibility to tell others about it.
 It is an urgent business in a world often disinterested in considering deep questions.
 We believe Jesus when he says that eternity is at stake, and that if we want to enjoy the new world he is creating, free from the struggles and suffering of this current world, we must trust in him to rescue us from the judgment we deserve.

-So at Grace Church we want to take mission seriously – the business of telling others about Jesus, making sure our message is accompanied by abundant displays of love and concern.
+So at Grace Church we want to take mission seriously – the business of sharing God’s message of grace – his undeserved kindness to us through Jesus Christ.
 We partner with others involved in such work around the country and world, including supporting similar new churches, linking closely with the excellent work done by Christians Against Poverty and partnering with work globally.
 As another simple display of Jesus’ love, we periodically support our local Foodbank.
 We serve excellent coffee at our @4 meetings sourced by Ethical Addictions, a local coffee company run by Christians.

 We invite you to join us and find out more about Jesus, or you could start now by reading a short biography of his life: Mark’s Gospel.